-Our vision for West Yorkshire is to be recognised globally as a great place to live with a strong, successful economy where everyone can build businesses, careers and lives supported by a superb environment and world-class infrastructure.
+To be recognised globally as a place with a strong, successful economy where everyone can build great businesses, careers and lives supported by a superb environment and world-class infrastructure.

 West Yorkshire is one of the best places to live in the country and an essential part of the Northern Powerhouse.
 Our region is home to over 2.3 million people, a workforce of 1.1 million people and over 90,000 businesses living and working across the local authority areas of Bradford, Calderdale, Kirklees, Leeds and Wakefield.
 With an economy larger than that of several European countries, a mixture of vibrant towns and cities set amongst some of the most beautiful landscapes in the country and a thriving cultural life, West Yorkshire is a place that many are proud to call home.